Stephen Allen Benson

 Stephen Allen Benson (May 21, 1816 – January 24, 1865) was a Liberian politician who served as the second president of Liberia from 1856 to 1864.
-Prior to that, he served as the third vice president of Liberia from 1854 to 1856 under President Joseph Jenkins Roberts.
-Born in the United States, Benson was the first president to have lived in Liberia since childhood, having arrived with his family in 1822.
+He previously served as the third vice president of Liberia from 1854 to 1856 under President Joseph Jenkins Roberts.
+Born in the United States, Benson arrived in Liberia with his family in 1822.

 Early life

 Benson was born in Cambridge, Maryland, United States, to freeborn African-American parents.
-In 1822, his family emigrated to the newly established country of Liberia, sailing aboard the Brig Strong.
+In 1822, his family emigrated to the newly established country of Liberia, sailing aboard the brig Strong.

 For four years, he was a military shopkeeper.
 He was also a private secretary to Thomas Buchanan, the last of Liberia's white governors.
-Benson later became a successful businessman.
-Benson joined the militia in 1835, and in 1842 became a delegate to the Colonial Council.
-After Liberia's independence in 1847 he became a judge.
-He was also a Methodist preacher.
-Benson was the Secretary of the Treasury before becoming the president.
+Benson later became a successful businessman, and joined the militia in 1835.
+In 1841, Benson married Nancy Moore.
+In 1842, he became a delegate to the Colonial Council.
+After Liberia's independence in 1847, he became a judge.
+He was also a Methodist preacher, and the Secretary of the Treasury before becoming president.

 Presidency (1856–64)

-In 1853 Benson became the vice president to Joseph Jenkins Roberts, serving in that capacity until winning the presidency in 1856.
+In 1853, Benson became the vice president under Joseph Jenkins Roberts, serving in that capacity until winning the presidency in the 1855 elections, taking office the following year.